-If an ESR is to be installed or constructed by the owner of a Privately Developed Renewable Energy Generation Facility (PDREGF), the ESR will be considered part of the PDREGF as long as the ESR is part of a hybrid facility, the ESR's primary purpose is to store the PDREGF's output, and the aggregate maximum limit of electricity output of the PDREGF and ESR(s) is limited to the nameplate capacity of the PDREGF.
+If an ESR is to be installed or constructed by the owner of a Privately Developed Renewable Energy Generation Facility (PDREGF), the ESR will be considered part of the PDREGF as long as the ESR is electrically connected to the PDREGF, will be on the same premises or in the immediate vicinity of the PDREGF, its primary purpose is to store the PDREGF's output, and the aggregate rated capacity of all ESRs associated with the PDREGF is no greater than the rated capacity of the PDREGF.
 The owner of the PDREGF can request that the ESR not be considered part of the PDREGF and be treated as a separate facility.

-- 1. If an ESR is constructed or installed at a later time than the PDREGF with which it is associated (i.e., after the commercial operation date of the PDREGF), the owner of the ESR must submit a new PDREGF notice with the proper certifications to the Board, pursuant to Neb.
+1. If an ESR is constructed or installed at a later time than the PDREGF with which it is associated (i.e., after the commercial operation date of the PDREGF), the owner of the ESR must submit a new PDREGF notice with the proper certifications to the Board, pursuant to Neb.
 Rev. Stat. section 70-1014.02.
-The ESR is eligible to be considered part of the PDREGF with which it is associated, so long as the requirements set out in IV.b. above are met.
+The ESR is eligible to be considered part of (i.e., an addition to), the PDREGF with which it is associated, so long as the aggregate rated capacity of ESRs associated with the PDREGF is no greater than the PDREGF.
 (See Neb.
-Rev. Stat. section 70-1001.01(10)). - 2.
-If the PDREGF with which the ESR is associated is decommissioned or otherwise removed from service, the exemption from the Board's approval jurisdiction under Neb.
+Rev. Stat. section 70-1001.01(10)).

+- 2. If the PDREGF with which the ESR is associated is decommissioned or otherwise removed from service, the exemption from the Board's approval jurisdiction under Neb.
 Rev. Stat. sections 70-1012 to 70-1014.01 ends and the ESR associated with the former PDREGF must file an application with the Board for authority to continue operating the ESR.
 An application for authority to continue operating the ESR follows the same procedure as an application for a new generation or transmission facility. - 3.
 An ESR constructed or installed in association with a PDREGF will only be considered a generation asset (i.e., it will not be considered a transmission asset). - c.
-ESR Constructed With A PURPA Qualifying Facility considered part of the PURPA qualifying facility as long as the Federal Energy Regulatory Commission (FERC) determines the ESR is part of the qualifying facility (whether or not a new Form 556 filing is required), unless the owner of the facility requests that the ESR not be considered part of the PURPA qualifying facility and be treated as a separate facility.
+ESR Constructed With A PURPA Qualifying Facility

+If an ESR is installed or constructed as part of a qualifying facility under the Public Utility Regulatory Policies Act of 1978 (PURPA), the ESR will be considered part of the PURPA qualifying facility as long as the Federal Energy Regulatory Commission (FERC) determines the ESR is part of the qualifying facility (whether or not a new Form 556 filing is required), unless the owner of the facility requests that the ESR not be considered part of the PURPA qualifying facility and be treated as a separate facility.